Address; The Reservoir, Main Avenue (off Scholes Lane), Thatto Heath, St Helens.

+Address; The Reservoir, Main Avenue (off Scholes Lane), Thatto Heath, St Helens.**

-The Association meets on the first Tuesday of every month (except January) at 8.00pm at the Brown Edge in Nutgrove Road, Thatto Heath, or in the summer months, in the classroom on the community plot.
+  The Association meets on the first Tuesday of every month (except January) at 8.00 pm in the Brown Edge on Nutgrove Road, Thatto Heath, or in the summer months, in the classroom on the community plot.

   How to apply for a plot

   The idea of growing your own food has become more popular in recent years and as a result, in St Helens as in most places, there is a long waiting list for plots.
 You can add your name to the waiting list for an allotment by ringing St Helens Council on 01744 676122 and nominating a site that you are interested in.
 Alternatively you can put your name down for a plot any on any site in St Helens, which might mean you get a plot more quickly.